SAP-archive/cloud-sdk-android-offline-odata/DOCUMENTATION.md

 ```

 ## Creating Entities

 Creating entities using the offline API is similar to creating entities with the online API with a few key differences.
 The first difference is that when the `createEntity` method is called, the corresponding entity is only created locally on the offline store.
 This new entity is not present on the backend until a successful **upload** has been performed.
 When creating an entity locally, it is important to note that the primary key might be created by the server when the entity is uploaded, and these changes will be reflected on the local copy of the entity once it is re-downloaded.

 To ensure that we always have access to the newly created entity, both before and after it is uploaded and re-downloaded from the backend, we must keep track of its `readLink`.
 This provides a way to access the entity even if its primary key is changed by the backend when it is uploaded.
-Below is a code sample showing this entire process.
-Please examine the comments of the code snippet for a detailed description of the process.
+Below is a code sample for creating an entity locally.

 ```Java
 // First we create a customer with default properties